-The Advanced Network Control Utility monitors the network, provides statistical data, and detects and transmits error information should a problem arise.
+The Advanced Network Control Utility monitors the network, provides statistical data, and detects and transmits error information if a problem arises.
 The configuration illustrated in Figure 7 provides the security of a redundant secondary controller connected to the network with one hub.